algorandfoundation/algokit-cli/docs/cli/index.md

 Generate an access token for CI.
 Issued for 30 days.

-### -o, --output <output>
+### -o, --output <output_mode>
+Choose the output method for the access token.
+Defaults to stdout.
+Only applicable when –ci flag is set

+* **Options**

+    stdout | file

+### -f, --file <output_filename>
-Output filename where you want to store the generated access token.
-Defaults to ci_token.txt.
-Only applicable when –ci flag is set.
+Output filename where you want to store the generated access token.Defaults to ci_token.txt.
+Only applicable when –ci flag is set and –output mode is file.

 ### logout